rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 ### Barcodes

-Barcodes, including QR codes, are used extensively in the labatory setting to associate digitally recorded information with physical items, including test tubes and frozen samples.
+Barcodes, including QR codes, are used extensively in the laboratory setting to associate digitally recorded information with physical items, including test tubes and frozen samples.
 Printing and scanning labels is a common part of the workflow of our customers, and as such Inventory provides some capabilities to work